acgetchell/mundus-atrox/src/journals/seventeenth.md

 *Tasbros* bobbles and sways dangerously at one point, but somehow regains his balance.

-By the time the Drow have recovered and Dispelled Daylight and Synaptic Static, the party has reunited joyfully on their end of the cavern.
+By the time the Drow have recovered and Dispelled Daylight and Synaptic Static, the party has reunited on their end of the cavern.

 Not stopping for long, the Irregulars race into the darkness, the Drow pursuit behind.